Peter Mandelson

-Mandelson served as Business Secretary, Innovation and Skills and President of the Board of Trade in 1998 and again from 2008 to 2010, Secretary of State for Northern Ireland from 1999 to 2001 as well as First Secretary of State and Lord President of the Council from 2009 to 2010.
-He was European Commissioner for Trade from 2004 to 2008 and MP for Hartlepool from 1992 to 2004, before being elevated to the House of Lords as a life peer in 2008 to serve in the Brown cabinet as Business Secretary in 2008, a move that surprised many due to his long-standing political rivalry with Brown.
-After Labour lost the 2010 general election, Mandelson co-founded the lobbying firm Global Counsel and remained active in Labour politics in the years preceding their return to office at the 2024 general election, having been an adviser to Starmer for a few years prior, and was described as having a "significant influence" on Starmer's office as a "core part" of his political network.
-During his short tenure as British Ambassador, Mandelson focused on promoting trade and fostering relationships with the US government during the second presidency of Donald Trump.
+Mandelson served as Minister without Portfolio from 1997 to 1998, Secretary of State for Business, Innovation and Skills and President of the Board of Trade in 1998 and again from 2008 to 2010, Secretary of State for Northern Ireland from 1999 to 2001, and First Secretary of State and Lord President of the Council from 2009 to 2010.
+He was European Commissioner for Trade from 2004 to 2008, being elevated to the House of Lords as a life peer in 2008 to serve in the Brown cabinet as business secretary.
+After Labour lost the 2010 general election, Mandelson co-founded the lobbying firm Global Counsel.
+He remained active in Labour politics, and was an adviser to Starmer before Labour's return to office at the 2024 general election.
+During his tenure as ambassador to the United States, Mandelson focused on promoting trade and fostering relationships with the US government during the second presidency of Donald Trump.

-Mandelson was often embroiled in controversy during his political career, which resulted in him twice resigning from the Cabinet and being dismissed from his ambassadorial office in 2025.
+Mandelson's career has been marked by controversy, which resulted in his twice resigning from the Cabinet and being dismissed as ambassador in 2025.
 He bought a home in 1996 partly with an interest-free loan of £373,000 from Geoffrey Robinson, a Cabinet colleague whose business dealings were subject to an inquiry by Mandelson's department.
-Mandelson contended that he had deliberately not partaken in any decisions relating to Robinson.
 He had not declared the loan in the Register of Members' Interests and resigned in December 1998.
-In January 2001 he again resigned from the government following accusations of using his position to influence a passport application.
-In September 2025, a scandal occurred surrounding Mandelson's association with the convicted sex offenders and traffickers Jeffrey Epstein and Ghislaine Maxwell, which had previously been revealed in 2019.
-He faced repeated calls to resign as ambassador to the US following published communications regarding his association with Epstein; he was dismissed by Starmer following mounting criticism, and has been stripped of honorary awards and titles.
-Mandelson for his part expressed deep regret for the association and "profound sympathy" for Epstein's victims, claiming he was "taken in" by a "charismatic criminal liar".
+In January 2001, he again resigned from the government following accusations of using his position to influence a passport application for S. P. Hinduja.

+In September 2025, a scandal arose concerning Mandelson's association with the financier and convicted child sex offender Jeffrey Epstein, which had been reported in 2019.
+Following reports that Mandelson had continued the friendship following Epstein's 2008 conviction, he was dismissed as ambassador by Starmer.
+In February 2026, further reports alleged that Mandelson and his husband had received payments from Epstein, and that in 2009 and 2010 Mandelson had passed sensitive government information to Epstein.
+Mandelson subsequently resigned from the Labour Party and from the House of Lords, and the Metropolitan Police opened an investigation into the allegations.
+He was later arrested on suspicion of misconduct in public office, then released on bail pending further investigation.
+In April 2026, it was reported that UKSV had recommended against granting Mandelson security clearance in January 2025, but that officials in the Foreign, Commonwealth and Development Office overruled the recommendation and granted clearance anyway.
+A government spokesperson said the decision was taken by FCDO officials, and that Prime Minister Starmer was not aware of the override until April 2026.